fmilburn3/PFatFs/README.md

 # PFatFs
-Version of PFatFs that compiles in Energia with MSP430F5529 - UNTESTED
+Version of PFatFs that compiles in Energia with MSP430F5529 - not fully tested